actuday6418/bob/README.md

 Bob write "Hello world!!".

 # Issues
-The currently open issues are things I'm not sure how to implement in Rust, and unwilling to devote time for right now.
+The currently open issues are things I haven't put time in to see how to implement in Rust.
+They're still valuable things a new comer to the code base and Rust could easily do.

 # Dependencies
 1. Install rust - https://www.rust-lang.org/tools/install.